 Grants, Sponsored Research, and Strategic Initiatives

-The primary role of the Office of Grants, Sponsored Research and Strategic Initiatives is to support faculty and student research, scholarships and the university's strategic projects (e.g., campus-wide initiatives).
-The office assists faculty, students and staff in their efforts to achieve funding.
-We research and identify funding opportunities including government, private foundations and corporate entities.
-Our goal is to develop a university culture that encourages, supports and advances grant seeking and success and teacher-scholar excellence.
+The primary role of the Office of Grants, Sponsored Research, and Strategic Initiatives is to support the university's faculty and student research, scholarships, and strategic projects (e.g., campus-wide initiatives).
+The office assists faculty, students, and staff in their efforts to achieve funding.
+We research and identify funding opportunities including government, private foundations, and corporate entities.
+Our goal is to develop a university culture that encourages, supports, and advances grant seeking and success.

 We can assist with:

-- Researching and identifying funding opportunities developing and reviewing proposals interpreting guidelines contacting and establishing relationships with grant-making organizations, including assistance if and when contacting a program officer is apropriate.
+- Researching and identifying funding opportunities, developing and reviewing proposals, interpreting guidelines, and contacting and establishing relationships with grant-making organizations, including assistance if and when contacting a program officer is apropriate.

 - Creating collaborative opportunities between university departments

-Whatever your research needs, we can help you find funding sources; we can run foundation and government searches any time if you are looking for a particular grant opportunity.
+Whatever your research needs, we can help.
+We will run searches any time you are looking for a particular grant opportunity.

-If you are starting to work on a proposal to an outside entity such as a foundation or government agency, please start by filling in the External Grant Form or contact the grants office to begin the process for you.
-Finally, call our office for any assistance you might require regarding your proposal.
+Starting work on a proposal to an outside entity such as a foundation or government agency?
+Please start by filling in the External Grant Form or contacting the grants office for any assistance you might need.